heddatellef/Webutviklling/README.md

 The website will now be running at http://localhost:3000

+To run the tests(needs to be done after backend and frontend have started):

+1: run npm install cypress in my-search-app
+2: run npm test

 ## Motivation
 This project is developed in the the subject Web Devlopment (IT2810) at NTNU.
 The task was to implement frontend and backend of a website with focus on search.